bitsofinfo/io-event-reactor/README.md

 ### Usage <a id="usage"></a>

-Usage is pretty straight forward, one of the better starting points to to review the [io-event-reactor-integration-tests](https://github.com/bitsofinfo/io-event-reactor-integration-tests) `sampleIoReactor.js` project to see a working example and configuration.
+Usage is pretty straight forward, one of the better starting points to to review one of the following apps:
+* [io-event-reactor-integration-tests](https://github.com/bitsofinfo/io-event-reactor-integration-tests) - simple low level app you can run
+* [io-overwatch](https://github.com/bitsofinfo/io-overwatch) - command line directory watching daemon

 Below is an end-to-end simple sample: